koopero/node-unique-file-name/README.md

 * `format` -
 * `touch` - Function used to create empty placeholder file, or `false` to not create them. `function ( filename, cb )` Defaults to `fs-extra.ensureFile` or `fs-extra.ensureFileSync`.
 * `exists` - function used to check if file already exists, or `false` not to check. `function ( filename, cb )`. ( defaults: `fs.exists` or `fs.existsSync` )
+* `UTC` - Format timestamps in UTC rather than local time zone.

 # Recipes